-Does your business require workplace noise assessment?
-Turn to SESA for all your occupational noise inspection and testing, noise assessment services in Sydney, Canberra, Wollongong, Newcastle and other areas across NSW and ACT.
-Our noise consultants, occupational hygienists and noise inspection specialists undertake detailed assessment to ensure that everyone in your workplace is protected from exposure to noise hazards at work .
+Our experienced occupational hygienists have been providing noise testing, measurements, noise surveys, noise exposure assessment and management to workplaces in various industries.
+Does your business require workplace noise survey and noise assessment?
+Turn to SESA for all your occupational noise surveys, measurements, testing and other workplace noise assessment services if you are in Sydney, Canberra, Wollongong, Newcastle and other areas across NSW and ACT.
+Our noise consultants, occupational hygienists and noise survey specialists undertake detailed assessment to ensure your workplace is compliant and that everyone in your workplace is sufficiently protected from exposure to noise hazards at work.

 The type and detail of noise measurements in the workplace or occupational noise survey and the noise assessment will depend on how the information will be used.
 The general objectives of the occupational noise survey and workplace noise assessment are to: